vmware/photon/docs/gce.md

  *   Add Google hosts /etc/hosts
  *   Set MTU to 1460.
 SSH will not work without it.
  *   Create /etc/ssh/sshd_not_to_be_run with just the contents “GOOGLE\n”.

+## The GCE-Ready Image of Photon OS

+The latest version of Photon OS does all of this for you.
+It bundles the Google startup scripts, daemon, and cloud SDK into a GCE-ready image that has been modified to meet the configuration requirements of GCE.
+To download the GCE-ready image of Photon OS for free, go to [Bintray](https://bintray.com/vmware/photon/).
+To use Photon OS with GCE, you do not need to perform the following steps unless you want to go through the exercise of customizing Photon OS to work with GCE.
+The Photon OS team has already done it for you.
+For more information, see [Running Photon OS on Google Compute Engine](https://github.com/vmware/photon/wiki/Running-Photon-OS-on-Google-Compute-Engine).

 ## Creating Photon image for GCE
 ##### 1. Prepare Photon Disk